May Wild Studio Workshops

 May Wild Studio specialist workshops and lectures: Our practice is a design studio that creates hand-made outcomes using varied making techniques and materials and we can create bespoke workshops that reflect the specifics of our practice and the objects we produce.
 We also provide lectures/talks discussing our design studio, our work and making practices.

-The following images are examples of workshops we have delivered or alternatively we can create workshops that are based around specific collections, exhibitions, community project/s or themes, workshop length is also designed in to your choice of workshop from 1 day workshops to courses.
+The above images are examples of workshops we have delivered or alternatively we can create workshops that are based around specific collections, exhibitions, community project/s or themes, workshop length is also designed in to your choice of workshop from 1 or 2 day workshops to courses.

-If you would like further information on our workshops please email us at email@example.com
+If you would like further information about our workshops please email us at email@example.com